protofire/Cardano-SmartDB/example/docs/installation.md

 **Additional Notes:**

 It's important to ensure that all environment variables set in your `.env.local` file are compatible with your production environment.
-Any sensitive keys should not be hard-coded and must be securely managed.

-The npm run build or yarn build command should be run in your production environment or as part of a CI/CD pipeline to ensure that the build assets are suitable for the production servers they will run on.

-When running in production, monitoring and logging tools should be implemented to keep track of the application's health and performance.

-By following these steps, your application will be built and run in a production environment, providing users with a faster and more secure experience.